 Farm sinks are typically undermount models (which is AWESOME since you can brush crumbs and whatnot right on in there) that require custom or semi-custom bases.

 The base needs to be extra strong.
 A fireclay sink weighs a ton so it needs proper support.
-It is also deep so the resulting space inside the cabinet is decreased.
+These sinks are also deep so bear in mind the vertical space inside your cabinet will shrink.

 4. Can I install a farm sink myself, DIY style?

-We didn’t, and I don’t advise it.
+At our former home, it was installed professionally, but my husband installed our new one!
 These sinks are handmade, heavy as heck, and a force to be reckoned with.
-Let an experienced installer do the work so you can prevent a major headache.
+Let an experienced installer do the work just so you can prevent a major headache.
 Our cabinet installer was one of those OCD types who did a phenomenal job.
 (Highly recommend slightly neurotic with OCD, detail-oriented carpenters!)

 5. Are fireclay farm sinks high maintenance?